SUNS-TIET/SMARTswitch/README.md

 # SMARTswitch
-Temporary name - to be changed before submitting different repos for backend or same?
+Temporary name - changed to PUNJAB - different repos for backend or same?